unibo-spe/spe-slides/content/09-containerization/_index.md

 ---

-## Creating docker images
+## Creating Docker images

-Docker images are written in a *Dockerfile*
+Docker images are written in a `Dockerfile`

 Every command inside a Dockerfile generates a new *layer*